Passyswatz/Passyswatz/README.md

 - 👋 Hi, I’m @Ogpaschal on twitter
-- 👀 B.ed in computer science  ...
+- 👀 B.sc in computer science education ...
 - 🌱 I’m a Javacsript developer
 ☺️I have a passion for web development and
 Love to create websites for web and mobile.